The Approval Process for OTC Birth Control

 The big picture: how the FDA decides whether to allow over-the-counter status

-The progestin-only pill, Opill, successfully completed the FDA process in 2023 and is available for sale online and arriving on store shelves in 2024.
+The progestin-only pill, Opill, successfully completed the FDA process in 2023 and is available for sale online and in stores.

 The other application, for the combined oral contraceptive pill, which is taken by 95% of pill users in the United States — is still in the FDA testing phase.